felixge/felixge.de/_drafts/implementing-state-machines-in-postgresql.md

 Anyway, as promised in the title of this article we're going to implement this FSM in PostgreSQL.
 This may not be everybody's cup of tea, but you might like how this approach us gives advanced analytical powers as a free by-product.
-Embedding this kind of logic into the DB can also help protect against race conditions, but this will perhaps be the topic of a future post.
+Embedding this kind of logic into the database can also help protect against race conditions, but this will perhaps be the topic of a future post.

 Let's begin by creating an `order_events` table which keeps track of all events for a given `order_id`.